‘Star Wars: Rebels’ Season 4: New Evidence On Ahsoka’s Return As A Force Wielder

 The character, who was portrayed by Forest Whitaker in Rogue One: A Star Wars Story and is also voiced by the actor in the animated hit, was central to the two-part “Ghosts of Geonosis” installment of Star Wars: Rebels Season 3, but his stint is not done yet.

 Star Wars: Rebels Season 4 is currently in development.
-Fans will get their first look on the new season at the Star Wars Celebration set to take place April 13 to 16.
+Fans will get their first look at the new season at the Star Wars Celebration set to take place April 13 to 16.

 [Featured Image by Disney and Lucasfilm Animation]